 I enjoy doing dentistry well and am passionate about delivering my best.
 Sometimes, it’s not what insurance will cover, by I assure my patients that it’s worth it.
 Ask me to deliver my best to make your teeth sparkle and shine.

 Education and Continuing Education

-Throughout the year I attend meetings, lectures, and seminars, learning from the leaders in the field.
-I also have studied through the Foundation for Advanced Continuing Education, the Engel Institute, and attended Brodine Prosthodontic Seminars.
+Throughout the year, I attend meetings, lectures, and seminars, learning from the leaders in the field.
+I also have studied through the Foundation for Advanced Continuing Education and Interdisciplinary Dental Education Academy.
+The principles from FACE and IDEA have given me the skills to deliver the best restorative dentistry possible.
 Additional knowledge comes from my memberships in the Academy of Operative Dentistry and the International Academy of Gnathology.

 Outside the Office